Robouch0/workshop_p5/README.md

 That's it !
 This workshop is finished !

 If you wanna go further you could learn about how to handle 3D objects with p5 libs, for example cubes, using the box() and different rotate() functions !
-The possibilities are then only limited to your own imagination limits !!
+The possibilities are then only limited to your own imagination's limits !!

 ![Recording 2024-05-04 at 01 42 32](https://github.com/Robouch0/workshop_p5/assets/114905866/9cd989ec-8ce1-4ae6-ae36-2b710c34de06)